Chartered accountants provide a range of financial advice and accountancy services, including auditing and financial

-You can work in any sector and in any size of organisation, although the majority of training opportunities for chartered accountants are in public practice.
+You can work in any sector and in any size of organisation, although most training opportunities for chartered accountants are in public practice.
 Before applying to a firm, check that it's authorised by one of the relevant institutes.

-Having range of employers to choose from means you can pick your preferred working environment.
+Having a range of employers to choose from means you can pick your preferred working environment.
 Larger firms, where the vacancies are concentrated, have offices in major cities and towns around the country and overseas, whereas smaller firms may be concentrated in a particular location or specialise in a particular type of client.